1. Home

 Laundry Room

 Like your kitchen, you don’t need to rush out and buy new appliances today just to save on energy costs.
-But when your old ones do stop working, Energy Star models can improve your home’s overall energy efficiency.
+But when your old ones stop working, Energy Star models can improve your home’s overall energy efficiency.

 Here are other ways to create an energy-efficient laundry room: